 He celebrates Passover for the first time since time judges, pre the monarchy.

-David, to give him his credit, couldn’t priority so patient because the temple wasn’t set up.
+David, to give him his credit, couldn’t because the temple wasn’t set up.

 There is a plan in this blessing of God’s I think.
 It’s setting a precedent for how the temple worship would operate post exile, though to Jesus day.
 It’s the true coming of monotheism to Israel.
 He makes a point of destroying the golden calf set up at Bethel by jeroboam, which reaches right back in tradition to the rebellion of the people in the book of exodus.